SOFIA observations of 30 Doradus: I -- Far-Infrared dust polarization and implications for grain alignment and disruption by radiative torques: Discussion

-In the case of two steps, when approaching the luminous source of R$\,$136, the local dust temperature (i.e., radiation strength) increases, which significantly decreases $a_{\rm align}$ (see Figure \ref{fig:align}).
+In the case of two slopes, when approaching the luminous source of R$\,$136, the local dust temperature (i.e., radiation strength) increases, which significantly decreases $a_{\rm align}$ (see Figure \ref{fig:align}).
 As a result the polarization degree of thermal dust emission increases (\citealt{2021ApJ...908..218H}).
 This can reproduce the shallow slope of $\alpha\sim 0.3-0.4$ observed toward the peak intensity.
-For the first steep slope of $\alpha>0.5$, the alignment size increases due to the decrease of the interstellar radiation field ($U$), and one expects the slope of $\alpha=1$ when grain alignment is completely lost.
+For the first steep slope of $\alpha>0.5$, the alignment size increases due to the decrease of the interstellar radiation field as well as (the collisional damping becomes more significant), and one expects the slope of $\alpha=1$ when grain alignment is completely lost.
 However, if grain growth occurs, the size distribution of aligned grains ($a\sim a_{\rm align}-a_{\rm max}$) is still finite, which can produce the slope shallower than $\alpha\sim 1$ (see \citealt{2021ApJ...908..218H}).
 Incidentally, the optical to near-infrared observations of 30 Dor by {\it Hubble Space Telescope} (\citealt{2014MNRAS.445...93D}) reported a high value of the ratio of the total and selective extinction $R_{\rm V}$ as 4.4, which implies the grain growth in 30 Dor.
 Other effects, including the tangling of the magnetic fields, can also reproduce the first slope.

 In the South, the $p-I$ diagrams illustrate two clusters with different properties.
 The first group shows a quite shallow slope with $\alpha \simeq 0.2-0.5$ at around the peak of the intensity and gas column density, which is opposite to the North.
 The second group otherwise shows a very deep slope as $\alpha \simeq 1$.
 Naturally, the contradiction of the polarization degree reflects a difference in the radiation flux and the grain size distribution.
 However, the dust temperature is not the highest at the dense gas (Figure \ref{fig:I_TdNH}d).
 Thus, it is likely that grains are larger in the dense region and responsible for a shallow slope of the $p-I$ diagram.